Pears and Apples for Winter

 Step 2:

-Peel the washed apples and pears, cut into 4 parts and remove the core.
-Then cut all the pieces into cubes.
+Peel the washed apples and pears, quarter them, and remove the cores.
+Then dice all the pieces.

 Step 3: